-(Serenoa repens) Known for the distinctive trunk which can grow upright or horizontally along the ground, the stems of each frond are edged with small spines giving them a saw-like feel and appearance (hence the name).
+Known for the distinctive trunk which can grow upright or horizontally along the around, the stems of each frond are edged with small spines giving them a saw-like feel and appearance.

-25. Wild Lime (Zanthoxylum fagara) A member of the citrus family, wild lime leaflets are aromatic when crushed.
+24. Wild Lime (Zanthoxylum fagara) A member of the citrus family, wild lime leaflets are aromatic when crushed.
 This is a primary food source for the Giant Swallowtail.